-The Company leases its office and research facility under a non-cancellable operating lease, which expires in December 2017.
-Terms of the agreement provide for an initial two-month rent-free period and future rent escalation, and provide that in addition to minimum lease rental payments, the Company is responsible for a pro-rata share of operating expenses and taxes.
-Aggregate minimum annual lease commitments of the Company under its non-cancellable operating lease as of December 31, 2014 are as follows:
+The Company leases its office and research facility under a non-cancellable operating lease.
+Terms of the agreement provide for an initial two -month rent-free period and future rent escalation, and provide that in addition to minimum lease rental payments, the Company is responsible for a pro-rata share of operating expenses and taxes.
+In March 2015, the Company amended its lease to include an additional 9,660 square feet of space for a total of 19,335 square feet.
+In addition, the lease term was extended and now terminates on August 30, 2020.
+At the Company's election, the lease term may be extended for an additional 5 -year term.

+Aggregate minimum annual lease commitments of the Company under its non-cancellable operating lease as of December 31, 2015 are as follows: